elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ```

 In theory, you would need a combination of infinitely many sinusoids
-(frequencies) to make an ideal pulse; the coefficients would
+(frequencies) to represent any abrupt transition; the coefficients would
-have the ringing shape shown.
+typically have the same sidelobe structure as seen here for the pulse.

 Importantly, the discrete Fourier transform assumes that the input
 signal is periodic.
 If the signal is not, the assumption is simply